svetozar12/chat-app/README.md

 ### Prerequisites

-First enter in the frontend and install the dependencies and then repeat in the same process in directory backend.
+First enter in the frontend and install the dependencies and then repeat the same process in directory backend.

 - npm